-University home > Advanced Composites Centre for Innovation and Science > Research > Design, analysis and failure
+University home > Advanced Composites Collaboration for Innovation and Science > Research > Design, analysis and failure

 Fundamental experimental studies yield understanding of physical and mechanical behaviour that provides the foundation for analysis methods to predict performance, and tools to design and manufacture optimal structures.
 Select from the options below for an overview of work undertaken in ACCIS under this theme.

 With the use of increasingly large composite components on aircraft comes the need for reliable design guidelines to be able to extrapolate data from laboratory tests with confidence to full size components, thus reducing the need for full-scale testing.
 Notches or holes are common in aircraft components for joints, access, or to allow wires to run through solid pieces and cause significant stress concentrations.
 Experimental and numerical studies allow us to understand the mechanisms responsible for failure from notches and to develop models to predict the resulting scaling effects.

 Textile composites encompass 2D and 3D woven materials as well as Non-crimp fabrics and braids.
 3D weaving provides a method for adding through thickness reinforcement to composite components.
 It additionally creates the ability to produce net-shape pre-forms, thus reducing manufacturing and assembly costs.
 In order to use textile composites in engineering designs it is necessary to understand the effect of the reinforcement on mechanical performance and to characterise the mechanisms by which they fail.
 It is possible to produce a great variety of weave architectures which can cause considerable variation in properties.
 On-going work aims to develop a better understanding of the failure mechanisms, methods of testing and numerical modelling.

 Optimisation of laminates is made difficult due to the large number of potential lay-ups available and the multi-modal nature of the design space.
 A two level optimisation strategy is followed whereby continuous gradient based methods are used at the first level and stochastic methods, such as genetic algorithms, in conjunction with lamination parameters are used at the second level.
 This approach offers great increases in computational efficiency in the optimisation of multipart composites structures.